mgrand/crypto-shuffle/README.md

    appear to be a reasonable solution.

-   Using a separate random number that is in no way dependent on the key we are using, append random bytes to the plaintext to doulble the length of the plaintext.
+   Using a separate random number that is in no way dependent on the key we are using, append random bytes to the plaintext to double the length of the plaintext.
 3. Use the hash as the seed for a pseudo-random sequence of numbers.
 The following steps will be based on this sequence.
 The decryption